immcantation/scoper/docs/topics/hierarchicalClones.md

 and returns a [ScoperClones](ScoperClones-class.md) object.
 If `FALSE` then a modified input `db` is returned.
 When grouping by `fields`, `summarize_clones` should be `FALSE`.

+ninformative
+:   The number of informative sites in a given alignment required for proper grouping.

+seq_id
+:   The column containing sequence ids